SpectralRegion¶

 -

-¶ The most maximum value of the sub-regions.
+upper¶ The most maximum value of the sub-regions.

 The sub-regions are ordered based on the lower bound, but the upper bound might not be the upper bound of the last sub-region so we have to look for it.